fhirbase/fhirbase-plv8/README.md

 To store resource data:

-* resource - for current resources
+* resource - for actual resources
 * resource_history - for resource historical versions
-* tag - for tags
-* tag_history - tags history

-There are some "index" tables by one for each search parameter type and one for indexing all resource references, which are populated in sync with resource data and provide fast FHIR search queries:

-* search_string
-* search_token
-* search_date
-* search_reference
-* search_quantity
-* references

-For each resource type FHIRbase generate set of tables (which inherit from base tables).
+For each resource type FHIRbase generate two tables (which inherit from base tables) - one for actual resources and one for history of resource.

 This is done, to separate dataspaces for each resource, so they are not messed and can guarantee performance proportional to amount of data for particular type of resource.